-In the 1990s, I worked at my parents’ small, fast food Chinese restaurant in Phoenix, Arizona.
+In the 1990s, I worked at my parents’ small Chinese fast food restaurant in Phoenix, Arizona.
 It wasn’t fancy, but the food was inspired and made-to-order.
-Customers loved the restaurant’s family-owned vibe, the low prices, and us.
+Customers loved the restaurant’s family-owned vibe and low prices, and they loved us.
 I started working there when I was 12, but even before then, I sat at the table in the back corner, finishing school assignments and burying my nose in library books.
 The restaurant was our very public living room where I could be a fly on the wall.

-I was an observant child.
-I’d watch customers—some were friendly, others kept to themselves—and I’d learn about human nature.
-My time at the restaurant taught me everything I know about compassion.
-On a daily basis, I witnessed countless private human struggles, including those of my own family, and I befriended everyone who stopped by.
-I learned about ways of life that I wouldn’t have otherwise been exposed to as an immigrant child in the suburbs.
-I often reflect on so many of these restaurant memories.
+I was an observant child, so I spent my time at the restaurant watching customers—some were friendly, others kept to themselves.
+On any given day, I’d witness countless private human struggles, including those of my own family, and befriend anyone who stopped by.
+I learned about ways of life that I wouldn’t have otherwise been exposed to as an immigrant child in the suburbs, and I often still reflect on all I saw.

 Almond cookie tears

 A jar of almond cookies sat at the end of our counter.
 They were sold via an honor system of 25 cents per cookie to be inserted in the coin bank next to the jar.
 My mother loved children, so she would often give away the cookies to the little ones on the house.

 Noticing a small girl eyeing the sweets, my mother asked innocently, “Would you like one?”
 The girl looked torn.
 She hesitated and blurted out, “Yes… but my mommy says we don’t have money.
 We can’t afford it.”

 Parents know the unique loudness of a child’s whisper when words not meant for strangers are spoken.
 The air became pregnant with the shame and anger of the little girl’s mom.
 My own mother and I were silent, unsure of what to do.